anujb/blog/_posts/2020-09-01-deep-learning-recession.md

 After attending NeurIPS 2019, I too walked away with a strong thesis that ML/DL is experiencing a local minima.
 Or in [hype cycle](https://en.wikipedia.org/wiki/Hype_cycle) parlance, a "trough of disillusionment."

-I'm also reminded of this quote from Mark, who's thinking I admire on the topic:
+I'm also reminded of this quote from Mark, whose thinking I admire on the topic:

 > AI is like traveling back to 1995 and people realize they need a website and half the people don't know what that is.
 It's a new form of programming, that enables teaching, instead of rules based tasks.
 >> -Mark Hammond